DylanSatow/ObsidianTrueCopiot/README.md

 We value your input and want to ensure you can easily share your thoughts and report any issues:

-- **Bug Reports**: If you encounter any bugs or unexpected behavior, please submit an issue on our [GitHub Issues](https://github.com/glowingjade/obsidian-smart-composer/issues) page.
+- **Bug Reports**: If you encounter any bugs or unexpected behavior, please submit an issue on our [GitHub Issues](https://github.com/DylanSatow/ObsidianTrueCopiot/issues) page.
 Be sure to include as much detail as possible to help us reproduce and address the problem.

-- **Feature Requests**: For new feature ideas or enhancements, please use our [GitHub Discussions - Ideas & Feature Requests](https://github.com/glowingjade/obsidian-smart-composer/discussions/categories/ideas-feature-requests) page.
+- **Feature Requests**: For new feature ideas or enhancements, please use our [GitHub Discussions - Ideas & Feature Requests](https://github.com/DylanSatow/ObsidianTrueCopiot/discussions/categories/ideas-feature-requests) page.
 Create a new discussion to share your suggestions.
 This allows for community engagement and helps us prioritize future developments.

-- **Show and Tell**: We love seeing how you use Smart Composer!
-Share your unique use cases, workflows, or interesting applications of the plugin in the [GitHub Discussions - Smart Composer Showcase](https://github.com/glowingjade/obsidian-smart-composer/discussions/categories/smart-composer-showcase) page.
+- **Show and Tell**: We love seeing how you use True Copilot!
+Share your unique use cases, workflows, or interesting applications of the plugin in the [GitHub Discussions - True Copilot Showcase](https://github.com/DylanSatow/ObsidianTrueCopiot/discussions/categories/smart-composer-showcase) page.

-Your feedback and experiences are crucial in making Smart Composer better for everyone!
+Your feedback and experiences are crucial in making True Copilot better for everyone!

 ## Contributing

-We welcome all kinds of contributions to Smart Composer, including bug reports, bug fixes, documentation improvements, and feature enhancements.
+We welcome all kinds of contributions to True Copilot, including bug reports, bug fixes, documentation improvements, and feature enhancements.

 **For major feature ideas, please create an issue first to discuss feasibility and implementation approach.**